tur-nr/node-mixem/README.md

 #### Strict Constructors

-If a constructor implements a "strict" context check you won't be able to call the constructor and bind the instance.
+If a constructor implements a *strict* context check you won't be able to call the constructor and bind the instance.

 ```js
 function StrictMixer() {